pattonsgirl/CS4900-AppSoftwareDev/API/class-5/class-5-homework.md

     - required tools (Java version, any other dependencies)
     - how to run API (which branch, point to DB repo & instructions, how to start service)
     - how to test (point to API definition doc and Bruno collections, quick info of test runs that should work)
+> The README document should be cliff notes of software dependencies, reminders to setup your DB, running your project, and a guided demo for a user with Bruno.
+Thought about differently - in a few months when you want to use this project for an interview, it should be a quick start guide to get your head back in the game.

 # Rubric